 This article is a great introduction to making your own formulations.

-You can also join me here for step 4, for more notes on formulating your own skin cream.
+You can also join us here for step four, for more information on formulating your own skin cream.

 The basic outline of a lotion is as follows:

 Water or water-soluble ingredients: 70 to 80%